-A Smart Traveller's Guide to Currency in Malta
+A Travel Money Guide to Malta

 Though it’s one of the smallest countries in the world, the Republic of Malta is a star tourist destination.
 You’re going to have an incredible time, thanks to the island country’s warm climate, ancient temples, and crystalline waters perfect for snorkelling.